defiant00/descriptive/README.md

     the user print details
-    Console WriteLine "The user name from the object: {the user Name}" Console Writeline "If you were older, you might be {the user older}"
+    Console WriteLine "The user name from the object: {the user Name}" Console Writeline "If you were older, you might be {the user older}" the user older    ; the user Age
+    Console WriteLine "Your age has been updated to {the user Age}"

+    ; generics and accessors
+    new List of string            ; my list my list Add "first value"
+    my list Add "second"
+    Console WriteLine my list 0   ; print out the first value "new first value"             ; my list 0

 class     ; person
+  string  ; Name
+  int     ; Age

   new name string, age int
     name  ; Name
     age   ; Age